-1 - The squares between the King and Rook (that is, the Rook that will be used for castling) must be vacant.

-Your King cannot be in check.
-Therefore, if you are in check, you cannot castle as a means to 2 escape check.

-3 The vacant squares between the King and Rook

-cannot be under attack by an enemy piece.

-If either your King or the Rook on the castling side has been moved previously (even if they have been moved back to their original locations) you 4 cannot castle.
+- 1 The squares between the King and Rook (that is, the Rook that will be used for castling) must be vacant. - 2 Your King cannot be in check.
+Therefore, if you are in check, you cannot castle as a means to escape check. - 3 The vacant squares between the King and Rook cannot be under attack by an enemy piece. - 4 If either your King or the Rook on the castling side has been moved previously (even if they have been moved back to their original locations) you cannot castle.

-The computer will perform the castling maneuver when it deems it appropriate, and will recognize when you perform the maneuver.
-To perform the castle maneuver for you or the computer, only the King Move is used to signal the computer.
+Gambit will perform the castling maneuver when it deems it appropriate, and will recognize when you perform the maneuver.
+To perform the castle maneuver for you or the computer only the King Move is used to signal the computer.
 Make the move as follows:

-Press down on the King's FROM square.

-Move the King and press it down on the TO

-square.

-Move the Rook to its new TO square WITHOUT pressing down.
+- 1 Press down on the King's FROM square. - 2 Move the King and press it down on the TO square. - 3 Move the Rook to its new TO square WITHOUT pressing down.

-As you perform the King move in castling (2 squares) the computer then assumes you have also moved the Rook to its correct position.
+When you tell the Gambit that you have moved the King two squares, the Gambit then assumes you have also moved the Rook to its correct position.

-1.14 PAWN PROMOTION
+1.10 PAWN PROMOTION